FCE Speaking Archives - EngExam.info

 What is assessed

-As the name suggests, this is a combination of all previously mentioned criteria.
-The only difference is that the assessment is done by the person asking the questions and handling the pictures.
-In short, it checks the range of your grammar and vocabulary, how well you handle communication and how easy it is to follow and understand you.
-We are not including any extra tips for this aspect, the ones above should be sufficient.
+As the name suggests, this is a combination of all the previously mentioned criteria.
+The only difference is that the assessment is done by the person that asks the questions and handles the pictures.
+In short, this criteria checks the range of your grammar and vocabulary, how well you handle communication, and how easy it is to follow and understand you.
+We are not including any extra tips for this aspect; the ones above should be sufficient.

 FCE Speaking Tips